Kangaroo grass

 Kangaroo grass versus grader grass

-An introduced weed species is Themeda quadrivalvis (Grader grass) which is found in many parts of coastal and sub-coastal Queensland including the Burnett, Wide Bay and Moreton; in many parts of northern Northern Territory, including the Katherine and Roper regions.
-Grader grass is an invasive species and is considered a weed in most locations.
+Themeda quadrivalvis (Grader grass), an introduced weed species, has spread across many parts of coastal and sub-coastal Queensland, including the Burnett, Wide Bay, and Moreton regions, as well as northern areas of the Northern Territory like Katherine and Roper.
+It invades these regions aggressively and is classified as a weed in most areas.
 For more differentiation information, visit Grader grass – not a great grass (Northern Territory Department of Industry, Tourism and Trade).

 Left: Mature kangaroo grass is a perennial tussock producing a lot of leaf matter.
 Right: Grader grass is an annual plant, producing a lot less leaf with seed heads closer together on the upright stem.